CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 ### Details

-Informations about addressing and format conversion here:
+Informations about addressing and format conversion are here:
 [Main memory handling](GcnMemHandling)

 ### Instruction set